portworx/px-docs/dcos-hadoop-hdfs.md

 {InsertScreenshot of Services page}

 If you click on the Hadoop-PX service you should be able to look at the status of the nodes being created.
-There will be one service for the scheduler and .
+There will be one service for the scheduler and one each for the Journal, Name, Zookeeper, Data and Yarn nodes..
 When the Scheduler service as well as all the Hadoop containers nodes are in Running (green) status, you should be ready to start using the Hadoop cluster.

 {Insert screenshot of running Hadoop cluster}

-If you check your Portworx cluster, you should see multiple volumes that were automatically created using the options provided during install, one for each Journal Node, Name Node and Data Node.
+If you check your Portworx cluster, you should see multiple volumes that were automatically created using the options provided during install, one for each of the Journal, Name and Data nodes.

 TODO: Add dcos cli command to check status of service